 Combining RFID tags with sensors helps track the environment in hospital spaces and make sure assets are stored in the right conditions.

 Tagged and continuously monitored using RTLS, movable medical equipment is easy to track on a hospital’s digital map, locate and quickly deliver to the right room on demand.
-Kaiser Permanente, one of the leading healthcare organizations adopting smart hospital concepts, has implemented this strategy in 2015.
+Kaiser Permanente, one of the leading healthcare organizations adopting smart hospital concepts, has implemented asset tracking for medical equipment in 2015.

 Highly sensitive assets like patient’s tissue samples, donor blood, vaccines and other drugs of limited availability, are better secured and processed more efficiently with the help of an RFID hospital asset tracking system.
 This is what Mayo Clinic has implemented at the gastroenterology department.

 How Digiteum Can Help

-Are you interested in an effective IoT asset management solution that could bring real value to your business and people?
+Are you interested in Internet of Things and asset management solutions that could bring real value to your business and people?
 Or looking for a skillful team to engineer a medical device tracking software?

 At Digiteum, we have extensive experience at the crossroads of IoT and healthcare and can design and develop a custom medical equipment tracking system tailored to the unique requirements of different healthcare facilities — hospitals, ER rooms, pharmaceutical labs, rehabilitation centers, elderly care and nursing homes.
 Contact our IoT development team to discuss the potential of RFID and RTLS applied to your business case.
 Check our Internet of Things software development services to learn more about our tech stack, experience and skills.